tasmo/reveal-jekyll/README.md

 Fork [reveal-jekyll](//github.com/tasmo/reveal-jekyll) and name it with your user or organisation name like `<yourname>.github.io`.

-You can also host as a [project page](https://help.github.com/articles/user-organization-and-project-pages/#project-pages):
+You can also host as a project page ([read more in the official docs](https://help.github.com/articles/user-organization-and-project-pages/#project-pages)), which allows you to have as many sites as you like:

-- Clone this repo with a name like `mytalk`
+- Fork this repo with a name like `mytalk`
-- Delete the `gh-pages` branch, create a new `gh-pages` branch off of `master`, and set `gh-pages` as the default branch.
-You can do all this through the Github web UI (TODO: details)
+- Rather than master branch, you'll be using the `gh-pages` branch.
+It's the same as the master branch, just with different demo slides.
-- Set `baseurl` to `/mytalk` in `_config.yml`.
-This makes sure all the asset links work.
+- To avoid confusion, set `gh-pages` as the default branch in your Github project settings, and delete the master branch.

 ##### For an Existing Repository